-The goal must be feasible and realistic.
-Can we achieve this goal?
+The intended project result must be feasible and realistic.
+Can we achieve this result?
 If the goal is not realistic, the project members will have little interest in pursuing it and will quit.
 For example, "The Logistics Department must reduce the delivery time of our product from five to three days" (since "two days" was not realistic).